Stape

 Also available in

-Compared to client-side tracking, it provides more accurate data collection and conversion tracking, extended cookie lifetime, reduced impact of ad blockers, control over data, improved website page load time, hiding tracking IDs and secret API keys, and more.
+Compared to client-side tracking, it provides more accurate data collection and conversion tracking, extended cookie lifetime, reduced impact of ad blockers, better control over data, improved website page load time, hiding tracking IDs and secret API keys, and more.

 There are several tools you can use for setting up server-side tagging.
 Our choice is the server Google Tag Manager container.
 The main advantages of using sGTM, in our opinion, are: